SlicerProstate/SliceTracker-guide/docs/user_guide/workflow_overview.md

 ### Prerequisites

 It is assumed that the operator
-* is familiar with the prostate anatomy
+* is familiar with the prostate anatomy and its appearance in MRI (most importantly, on T2-weighted MRI)
 * has basic training in 3D Slicer
 * has relevant expertise, or is working closely with the interventional radiologist who can interpret multi-parametric MRI